dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 As an first Proof of Concept (PoC) the Architecture previously has been implemented using the Python programming language.
 Each of the components is a standalone process which eventually communicate with each other using the Advanced Message Queuing Protocol (AMQP) implementation by RabbitMQ.

-![image0][].
+![Architectural Overview][]

+[Architectural Overview]: img/arch.png "Architectural Overview" width=200px

 The CloudConduit has capabilities to processes requests for services to be migrated.
 When such an relocation is triggered it inspects the services for subcomponents and their dependencies.
-This is done through the Open Cloud Computing Interface (OCCI) which is implemented by both Cloud Providers (OpenStack and SmartOS based) in this PoC.
+This is done an RESTful Cloud API which is implemented by both Cloud Providers (OpenStack and SmartOS based) in this PoC.
 Based on the inspection it creates a set of task which need to be executed.
+For this early setup the task are executed in direct order.
+Later on the scheduling of these tasks may become more complex.
 The distribution of the tasks is handled by the Broker.

 The Broker has not the information to instantiate the appropriate Migrators which make up the Viaduct.
 The Migrators now take care of the actual relocation and topology change within the service.